-You may wish to progress to further qualifications or employment within health and social care, to complement your other qualifications, or to develop within your current job role within health and social care.
+You may wish to progress to further qualifications or employment within health and social care, to complement your other qualifications or develop within your current job role..

-This qualification will specifically support anyone who needs to understand mental health issues in relation to the disability discrimination aspects of the Equality Act.
+This course will specifically support anyone who needs to understand mental health issues in relation to the disability discrimination aspects of the Equality Act.

 This course consists of the following ten mandatory units, all of which need to be achieved to complete the full qualification:

-There are no specific prior qualifications needed to access this qualification, although you may find it useful to have previously achieved a Level 1 qualification in a health, social care or mental health related area.
+There are no specific prior qualifications needed to access this course, although you may find it useful to have previously achieved a Level 1 in a Health, social care or mental health related areas.

 There are no exams to achieve this qualification.
 Your learning will be assessed through a portfolio of coursework and assignments.